po1sigala/live/01-Class-Content/14-MVC-dev/01-Activities/27-Evr_Prettier/README.md

 "extends": ["prettier"]
 ```

 This will turn off a handful of rules that typically conflict between the two libraries.
-Don't worry, ESLint will still provide warnings for other logic-related issues!
+Don't worry; ESLint will still provide warnings for other logic-related issues!

 ## Hints